fac-17/Autsera/README.md

 Deployed on netlify at [autsera.netlify.com](https://autsera.netlify.com)

+Note: The current version is optimised for tablet use only.
+If you view it in your browser, please set the display to ipad landscape.

 ## Local Installation Instructions (for developers)

 For detailed installation instructions view our [wiki on installation](https://github.com/fac-17/Autsera/wiki/Installation)